grindsa/acme2certifier/README.md

 # Installation
-The proxy can run either as Django project or as plain wsgi script
+The proxy can run either as Django project or as plain wsgi-script

 ## Installation as Django project